jac11/Pingable/README.md

   -S , --start     start of the range Ips
   -E , --end       end of the range ips
 ```
-* for ping all subnet  use -N or --Network with subnet ./Pingable.py -N 192.168.1.22/24 use your lan ipaddress with Subnet Mask
+* for ping all subnet use -N or --Network with subnet ./Pingable.py -N 192.168.1.22/24 use your LAN IP address with Subnet Mask
 * to ping one Host Use -H or --Host ./Pingable -H 10.195.100.2/24 or 10.195.100.2
 * to ping renge of ip form use ./Pingable.py -N192.168.1.34/24 -S 20 -E 100 -O report.txt
-* -S start range of ip -E end range of ip -O to save the output in to file
+   -S start range of IP -E end range of IP -O to save the output into file
-  - noted :
+* noted :
-  - to use ping range of ip working  with /24 to /32 so mixmune ip2 254 hosts
+        -  To use Pingable to discover a range of ips working with /24 to /32 so the maximum Number of Hosts is 254 host